bigfix/developer.bigfix.com/site/reference/types/bes-property-result.md

 # value of &lt;bes property result&gt; : string

-Returns a list of the &amp;lt;string&amp;gt; values reported by this computer for the specified property result.
+Returns a list of the &lt;string&lt; values reported by this computer for the specified property result.